EngineerBetter/concourse-up/README.md

 - Uses precompiled BOSH packages to minimise install time
 - Horizontal and vertical worker scaling
 - Easy destroy and cleanup
-- Deploy to any AWS region (note that internal configuration is always saved to an S3 bucket in `eu-west-1`)
+- Deploy to any AWS region

 ## Prerequisites